 Have you tried Elderflower Blossom Tea?
-It’s made from the creamy white flowers, that if left on the branch, will become the purple-black elderberry of late summer.
-Refreshingly delicious and immune boosting, this spring tea can be sipped warm or chilled and enjoyed over ice.
+It’s made from the creamy-white flowers, that if left on the branch, will become the purple-black elderberries of late summer.
+Refreshingly delicious and immune-boosting, this early summer tea can be sipped warm or chilled and enjoyed over ice.
 Lovely with a touch of honey and fresh citrus.
-Recipe makes 2-3 cups of tea but is easily doubled or tripled for extras.
+The recipe makes 2-3 cups of tea but is easily doubled or tripled to serve a crowd.

 Elderflower Tea Recipe

-* 3 large or 5-6 small, fresh elderflower heads OR 2 heaped teaspoons dried elderflower
+* 3 large or 5-6 small, fresh elderflower heads (called umbrels) OR 2 heaped teaspoons of dried elderflower

 * 3 cups pure water, boiled and slightly cooled